KrySeyt/Database/readme.md

 Find the longest-lasting job, the highest-paid employee, the distribution of employees by topics, titles, etc. \
 Create a graphical interpretation of the result using graphs, pie charts and histograms.

-Find out the growth of employees with a certain rank by year and make a forecast about their number for the next two years
+Find out the growth of employees with a certain rank by title and make a forecast about their number for the next two years